 JawaMoped - Technical

 I bought this off ebay with only 305 Km on the clock.
-It turns out to be made to a specification that was intended for the Dutch market, restricted to 25mph.
-I’ve no idea how it ended up in the UK.
+It is a restricted version made for the Netherlands market, where the yellow plate on the front mudguard was used as an identification marker.
+A yellow plate identifies it as a (normal) moped - restricted to 45 km/h, helmet required.
+An orange plate was used to identify light mopeds - 25 km/h max., no helmet needed.
+These plates are no longer used, replaced by yellow or blue rear registration plates respectively.
+I’ve no idea how this ended up in the UK.
 This is badged as a Jive but all the UK literature on these models show the Jive as a single speed pedal start.
-This two speed kick start model should be a Jazz, unless this model was badged as a Jive just for Holland.
+This kick start model should be a Jazz, unless this model was badged as a Jive just for Holland?

 Below are some data sheets and articles on various aspects of mopeds, some with information on tuning.
 Some of the articles are by me and some are by others, but in all cases you are advised to seek professional advise before doing any modifications to your moped unless you are very sure that you know what you are doing.
 I can take no responsibility if it all goes horribly wrong.

-I regularly get asked about availability of spares and about the value of old mopeds.
+I regularly get asked about availability of spares and about the value of mopeds.

 I have prepared this data sheet that tries to give some answers.